Josh Reaume: National series

 Over the offseason between 2017 and 2018, Reaume laid the groundwork to field his own NASCAR Camping World Truck Series team, Reaume Brothers Racing, in 2018.
 The team failed to qualify for the season-opening race at Daytona International Speedway but continued towards its goal of a full-time schedule.
-In 2019, Reaume earned the first top 10 finish in his career at Daytona after qualifying in last place.
+In 2019, Reaume earned the first top-ten finish in his career at Daytona after qualifying in last place.

 In June 2020, Reaume Brothers Racing formed an alliance with Xfinity team RSS Racing in which Reaume took over operations of RSS's No. 93 car.
 During August's Sunoco 159 on the Daytona road course, Reaume replaced RBR driver Bobby Kennedy in the No. 00 when Kennedy was feeling unwell.

 On November 11, 2020, Reaume was indefinitely suspended by NASCAR for violating Sections 12.1 and 12.8.1.e of the NASCAR rule book for a discriminatory post made on social media.
 Although NASCAR did not mention what post caused the suspension as per their policy, Reaume claimed to NASCAR journalist Toby Christie that a photo of a toaster strudel with a swastika icing was the cause of the suspension.
-Reaume denied intentionally painting the swastika, but accepted the penalty.
+Reaume denied intentionally painting the swastika but accepted the penalty.
 As per the penalty, Reaume had to take mandatory sensitivity training before being reinstated.
 He, alongside fellow driver Mike Wallace, was reinstated on March 31, 2021.
 Reaume's first race as a driver since his suspension came at Richmond in April in his No. 34.

 On September 16, 2022, after the UNOH 200, it was revealed that he had been diagnosed with a concussion after he got hit in the driver's side by the No. 7 Spire Motorsports car of Rajah Caruth.

 Mechanic career

 In 2012, Reaume graduated from the University of Victoria in mechanical engineering.
 After serving an internship for Toyota Racing Development, Reaume started working for TriStar Motorsports.
-For 2019, Reaume is set to crew chief the No. 42 entry for MBM Motorsports in the NASCAR Xfinity Series, primarily driven by Chad Finchum.
+For 2019, Reaume was set to crew chief the No. 42 entry for MBM Motorsports in the NASCAR Xfinity Series, primarily driven by Chad Finchum, however, this never materialized.